 We all make choices that we know weren’t good.
-I know I have, and in hindsight I can’t believe how ignorant some decisions were.
+I know I have, and in hindsight, I can’t believe how foolish and thoughtless some decisions were.
 What was I thinking?
-I used to beat myself up all the time about them, and they were a part of my daily existence.
+I used to beat myself up all the time about these choices, and they were a part of my daily existence.

 Positive thinking does not mean to forget or overlook these negative/poor choices, it is a way to put them into proper perspective.
 Accept that these things happened, then leave them in the past where they belong, because no amount of second guessing, longing, or fantasy replay in your head is going to change what happened in the past.